joemoore/labs-practices-site/.github/ISSUE_TEMPLATE/content-proposal.md

 assignees: ""
 ---

-Please fill out the section for either [Guide, Learning Path, or Article](#guide) OR [Labs Practice or Workshop](#practice) below
+Please fill out the section for either **Guide, Learning Path, or Article** OR **Labs Practice or Workshop** below

-<a name="guide"></a>

 ## Guide, Learning Path, or Article

 ### Summary of content

-_A short summary of the content to be proposed.
-A few sentences at most._
+A short summary of the content to be proposed.
+A few sentences at most.

 ### Summary of audiences

-_A short summary of the audience.
-Include:_
+A short summary of the audience.
+Include:

-- _Professional area of audience_
+- Professional area of audience
-- _General expertise in their area_
+- General expertise in their area
-- _Expertise in the particular topic to be discussed_
+- Expertise in the particular topic to be discussed

 ### Level of content

-_Level of content as it pertains to the topic proposed.
-Delete those not applicable._
+Level of content as it pertains to the topic proposed.
+Delete those not applicable.

 - [x] 101: "Awareness / Exploration / Overview"
 - [ ] 201: "Practical, pragmatic knowledge useful to one's work"